hansrajhello/Gedit_GCC_Script/README.md

 bash gcc.sh
 ***********

 6.You are good to go.
-After you finish writing Code, press <Ctrl><Shift>G to Save, Compile and Run your code.
+After you finish writing Code, press Ctrl-Shift-G to Save, Compile and Run your code.